Endorsers of Women's Empowerment Principles

 Additionally, Deutsche Telekom offers various work-life balance programs to employees, including flextime and job-sharing arrangements, holds an annual diversity convention and has affinity groups for women.

-The President and CEO of IBM (1.2%*) Virginia Rometty, is a woman.
-There are three women on the 13-member board of directors at IBM and six women on the company’s 22-member senior management team.
+The President and CEO of IBM (1.3%*) Virginia Rometty, is a woman.
+There are three women on the 13-member board of directors at IBM and four women on the company’s 15-member senior management team.
 More than 22% of IBM’s global executives are women.

 IBM has a comprehensive diversity program, Diversity 3.0, along with many formal mentoring and leadership programs for women—including 40 global women’s councils—that support advancement.
 IBM's Women Inventor's Community, which formed in late 2006, now has more than 1,000 women worldwide, and was created to foster gender empowerment in the patent development and application process, where women were largely underrepresented at the company.

 In 2011, IBM held a Global Diversity & Inclusion Summit, where leaders from around the world gathered to further develop its global diversity strategy.
-The company also holds various diversity events around the world.
-In 2010, for example, IBM’s Indian Women’s Leadership Council hosted the company’s annual Winspiration event in India, which provides a forum to guide women to leverage their expertise and leadership skills.
+In addition, the company holds various diversity events globally.

-There are three women on Woolworths’ (0.7%*) 11-member board of directors, and there are two women on the company’s 10-member management board.
+There are three women on Woolworths’ (0.6%*) 9-member board of directors, and there are two women on the company’s 10-member management board.
 Woolworths has adopted the new Australian Securities Exchange Corporate Governance guidelines for diversity.
 As part of this commitment, the company aims to have 33% representation of women at the board level and within its executive leadership group by 2015.

-In 2012, women represented 54% of Woolworths’ overall workforce and 28.3% of executive leadership roles (up from 16.7% in 2004).
-Woolworth’s aims to have equal representation of men and women in its graduate program with 52% of graduate recruits in 2012 women and 38% of new senior executive appointments during 2011/2012 were women.
+In 2013, women represented 53.3% of Woolworths’ overall workforce and 30.3% of executive leadership roles (up from 16.7% in 2004).
+38% of new senior executive appointments during 2013 were women.
+Also i 2013, four leadership programs commenced.
+These programs currently have 39.2% female participation.
 As part of its annual remuneration review process, Woolworths also undertakes an analysis of pay levels by gender, identifies any differentials, and takes appropriate steps to address any differentials.

 In order to facilitate women’s career development and remove barriers that may restrict their career progression, the company has created programs that prepare women to take on senior roles within the business, offers structured mentoring and networking opportunities, the provision of part-time and job-share roles, flexible reintegration after parental leave and support during this leave.